United States documents leak of the War in Afghanistan: Informants named

 Former WikiLeaks volunteer, Smári McCarthy, told The Independent, 'there were serious disagreements over the decision not to redact the names of Afghan civilians'.
 The Guardian journalist, David Leigh, claimed that Julian Assange initially refused to redact the names of informants.
 In his book, co-authored with Luke Harding, WikiLeaks: Inside Julian Assange's War on Secrecy, Leigh claimed Assange to have said in relation to whether the names should be redacted, "Well, they're informants.
 So, if they get killed, they've got it coming to them.
 They deserve it."
 In response to the book's publication, WikiLeaks posted on Twitter: "The Guardian book serialization contains malicious libels.
 We will be taking action."
 When Douglas Murray relayed these comments in a debate, Assange interjected "We are in the process of suing The Guardian in relation to that comment."
 The Guardian claimed the following day that they had 'not received any notification of such action from WikiLeaks or its lawyers', two months after the publication of the book.

 Psychological warfare

-Evidence within the documents suggest that the U.S. military has been paying Afghan radio and print media to run favorable stories, with two prominent examples being Radio Ghaznawiyaan and Wakht News Agency.
+Evidence within the documents suggest that the U.S. military has been paying Afghan radio and print media to run favorable stories.
 One document refers to supplying pre-made content to a radio station, describing that content as psychological operations/psychological warfare (PSYOP) material.